kiwiirc/webircgateway/README.md

 `HOST irc.network.org:6667` signals webircgateway to connect to `irc.network.org` on port `6667` (`+` before the port signifies TLS).
 This will only succeed if `gateway = true` in the webircgateway config, otherwise it will be ignored and a connection will be made to the configured IRC server instead.

+`CAPTCHA captcha-response-code` will attempt to verify the client with recaptcha.
+If 'captcha-response-code' passes recaptcha verification then the clients IRC connection will be started.
+Otherwise, no IRC connection will be possible.

 ### Encoding / multilingual support